Michigan

 State Summary

 In 2012, Michigan passed a provision for an optional post-election audit.
-See, M.C.L.A. § 168.31a.
-As amended in 2018, the statute stipulates that audit procedures “include reviewing the documents, ballots, and procedures used during an election,” explicitly including a partial “audit of the results.”
-Although statute does not specify, the procedures have required this audit of results to be a hand count.
-See, Michigan Post-Election Audit Manual.
+Mich.
+Comp.
+Laws § 168.31a.
+As amended in 2018, the statute stipulates that the secretary of state must “prescribe the procedures for election audits that include reviewing the documents, ballots, and procedures used during an election,” explicitly including a partial “audit of the results.”
+Mich.
+Comp.
+Laws. § 168.31a(2).
+Notably, the Michigan Constitution provides for a “right to have the results of statewide elections audited, in such a manner as prescribed by law, to ensure the accuracy and integrity of elections.”
+M.I.
+Const. art.
+II, § 4, cl.
+1. Although the audit statute does not specify, the procedures have required this audit of results to be a hand count.
+Michigan Post-Election Audit Manual.

 In 2018, Michigan began implementing administrative risk-limiting audit pilots for local elections on an increasing scale.
 The state conducted its first statewide RLA pilots of the 2020 presidential primary and general elections.
 Michigan continues to pilot post-certification RLAs administratively.